View Menu

 BBVA Collection Spain

-Similarly to the portraits of
+Similarly to the

-Don Juan González de Uzqueta
+Don Juan González de Uzqueta,

-—also in the BBVA Collection— this canvas comes from the Convento de las Carmelitas Descalzas in Boadilla del Monte, and they all depict members of the same family, which founded and then supported this institution.
+by anonymous artist—both in the BBVA Collection— this canvas comes from the Convento de las Carmelitas Descalzas in Boadilla del Monte, and they all depict members of the same family, which founded and then supported this institution.

 The